Affiliate marketing is how I made my first $100 blogging and was crucial to my success as a blogger.

 While I ultimately believe creating your own products is the best way to make money blogging, affiliate marketing is a very close second.

-I believe the best marketers use affiliate marketing as a testing ground before they create a product of their own.
+I believe the best marketers use affiliate marketing as a testing ground before creating a product of their own.

 How to get started with affiliate marketing